New York City Educators Warn School Reopening Plan Is 'Missing Pieces'

 Segura is unclear how her students who are English Language Learners, or in special education, are going to receive services.
 And she doesn't know how she's going to address the trauma of her students — who live in one of the neighborhoods hardest hit by the coronavirus, and who also saw intense street protests after the death of George Floyd.

-"I want to always create a space for my students to be able to process what's happening in their world...
+"I want to always create a space for my students to be able to process what's happening in their world. ...
 And I don't feel confident as a teacher and as a facilitator that I can do that in a virtual space," she says.

-Eyhdi Osorio, a rising 12th grader in Queens, is worried about classmates who she sees on social media attending large parties without masks.
-"They're not being cautious now," she says, "why would they be cautious when it comes to school?"
+Eyhdi Osorio, a rising 12th-grader in Queens, is worried about classmates whom she sees on social media attending large parties without masks.
+"They're not being cautious now," she says.
+"Why would they be cautious when it comes to school?"

-Osorio has a 3-year-old son and lives with several family members who have health conditions that make them more vulnerable to the coronavirus.
+Osorio has a 3-year-old son and lives with family members who have health conditions that make them more vulnerable to the coronavirus.
 At the same time, she says, while she got high grades in remote learning, going back to school and leaving her son with his babysitter would make for a better schedule.

 "I want some form of normal back in my life.
 And it's just scary having to choose, you know, between keeping your family safe and your own individual needs."

 Instability and delays have themselves been obstacles to a smooth reopening.
-For example, on July 16, de Blasio promised 100,000 free childcare spots would be provided for school-age children.
+For example, on July 16, de Blasio promised 100,000 free child care spots would be provided for school-age children.
 Over a month later, on Aug.
 18, a Department of Education spokesperson offered no more details on the program.
 On Aug.
-19, with the start of the school year just weeks away, the department sent out a survey to assess family childcare needs.
+19, with the start of the school year just weeks away, the department sent out a survey to assess family child care needs.

 Another example: On Monday, after lobbying by public and private schools, the mayor announced that schools had until the end of the week to apply to hold classes outdoors — including by closing streets, similar to the program that's allowed restaurants to reopen.
 But expenses would fall to individual PTAs, putting less affluent schools at a disadvantage.